Last updated: May 28, 2021

 Implied consent is given when an individual gives you their email address for some business purpose, but has not explicitly stated that they want to receive marketing emails from you.
 Examples include a contact who fills out a “contact us” form, or fills out a form to access a gated resource.

 Here are some more examples of implied consent:

-Express consent is given when you ask an individual for permission to send them marketing emails and they agree.
+Explicit consent is given when you ask an individual for permission to send them marketing emails and they agree.
 The recipient has to manually opt-in to receive your emails through written consent, a click on a checkbox on a form, or through double opt-in.

-The best way to gain express consent is by using the double opt-in feature.
+The best way to gain explicit consent is by using the double opt-in feature.
 When confirming double opt-in, an email must actually reach the inbox, and the contact will click a link in an email to confirm they want to receive emails from you.
 If there are any issues with the validity of the email address, they will never finish the opt-in and you will never have that email bounce and affect your sender reputation.